Department of Health, Human Performance, and Recreation

 Waco, TX 76798-7313

-The Body Composition and Resting Energy Expenditure Lab (MMG 233.11) is equipped with a state-of-the-art Hologic™ dual x-ray absorptiometer (DXA) for estimating body composition and bone density.
+The Body Composition Lab (MMG 126) is equipped with a state-of-the-art Hologic™ dual x-ray absorptiometer (DXA) for estimating body composition and bone density.
 Body composition may also be estimated using bioelectrical impedance and skin fold techniques.

-Two Parvo-Medics® respiratory gas analysis systems are dedicated to assessing resting energy expenditure.
+The Vascular Imaging & Ultrasound Lab has two Parvo-Medics® respiratory gas analysis systems are dedicated to assessing resting energy expenditure.
 Together, the measurements of body composition and energy expenditure provide important information for formulating specific exercise interventions and monitoring weight loss programs.

-The HHPR faculty are dedicated to high-quality internally and/or externally funded research primarily on human participants.
+The HHPR faculty are dedicated to high-quality internally and/or externally funded research primarily on human participants and rodent models.
 The majority of our research efforts are aimed at investigating the independent and combined effects of exercise and nutrition on health and human performance.
 HHPR faculty actively seek and have been highly effective in obtaining research grants from public and private entities to fund independent research studies on a variety of exercise, nutrient, supplement, and pharmaceutical interventions.
 HHPR faculty welcome collaborative research endeavors with private industry to sponsor university-based research studies on the safety and efficacy of their products.